prmr/JetUML/docs/functional/FontRendering.md

-The following sequence diagram illustrates a scenario where text in a `TypeNode` is drawn.
+And the following sequence diagram illustrates a scenario where text in a `TypeNode` is rendered.

 ![JetUML Class Diagram](FontRenderingSequence.png)